 Propylene syringe containing 14.8 g of gel with a graduated plunger and cap.

-EQUEST Oral Gel is safe to use in foals over 4 months of age, mares, ponies and horses.
-Mares may be treated at any stage of pregnancy and lactation.
-Ataxia, depression, abdominal pain, muscle tremor, flaccid lower lip and swelling of the muzzle could be observed on very rare occasions.
-These adverse effects are usually transient and disappear spontaneously in most cases.
 Adverse reactions may occur at twice the recommended dose in foals and 3 times the recommended dose in adults.
-The signs are depression, inappetence, ataxia and drooping lower lip 8 to 24 hours following dosing.
+The symptoms are depression, inappetence, ataxia and flaccid lower lip in the 8 to 24 hours following treatment.
 Symptoms of moxidectin overdose are the same as those observed in very rare occasions at the recommended dosage.
 In addition, hypothermia and lack of appetite may occur.
-Symptomatic treatment is not generally necessary and recovery is generally complete within 24 to 72 hours.
 There is no specific antidote.

 Under almost all products on our website is an Estimated dispatch time, check this for a delivery prediction specific to the item you are looking to purchase.
 These badges are updated live based on the stock levels we have and also those of our suppliers - so are usually very accurate, but cannot be guaranteed.
 In more general terms, we aim to dispatch all orders within 1 working day of receiving payment (and a prescription if required).
 If we cannot do so within 3 working days we will contact you by email.